-Many women experience hot flashes, vaginal dryness, and other physical changes with menopause.
+By the year 2025, the number of postmenopausal women is expected to rise to 1.1 billion.
+We need to support women on this journey as they transition to this stage of life.
+Many women experience hot flashes, night sweats, vaginal dryness, and other physical changes with menopause.
 For some women, the symptoms are mild and do not require any treatment.
 For others, symptoms are moderate or severe and interfere with daily activities.

 There is no cure for menopause because it isn’t a health disorder – it’s a regular, natural part of life for most women.
-As a result, HT is designed not to eliminate menopause entirely, but to ease its symptoms.
+Using treatments to try to delay your menstrual cycle or try to regulate it during the menopause transition should not be a goal.
+Hormone therapy is designed not to eliminate menopause entirely, but to ease its symptoms.

-Are you interested in exploring whether HT is right for you?
+Are you interested in exploring whether menopausal hormone therapy is right for you?

 To learn more, visit the North American Menopause Society here.